 Series I bonds are a compelling choice for retirees, offering a secure and attractive investment option.
 May 2024 I bond composite rate of 4.28% underscores their value, particularly for retirees focused on capital preservation.

-Record-breaking sales figures, exceeding $4.2 billion, reflect the growing enthusiasm among investors for these bonds.
-While I bonds provide tax benefits and protection against inflation, retirees should avoid the potential pitfall of excessive caution in their investment strategies.
+Record-breaking sales figures, exceeding $4.2 billion, reflect growing investor enthusiasm for these bonds.
+While I bonds offer tax benefits and inflation protection, retirees should avoid the pitfall of excessive caution in their investment strategies.

 For more ideas on retiring during high inflation, schedule a free, no-obligation meeting with one of our financial advisors by clicking here.